 So, I’m going to put together a ‘Bored Box’ every night for my kids.
 Then the following day, once they start complaining about being bored, I’ll produce it and hopefully, the situation will be diffused early.

 I think one of the biggest problems most Irish children have these days is that they have too many options and they feel overwhelmed with what to choose.
 I know that there are so many toys in our playroom that haven’t been looked at in a long time.
 Often, the fun they bring has been forgotten.
 My aim is to retrieve some of these toys/puzzles/games/books every night and put them in the Bored Box.
-I’ll also add some chores that need to be done (I probably need to add a monitory value to these, in order for these to be done!) and on the days were I know little has been organised, I’ll add some trips into the Bored Box on paper, which my kids can choose, if they wish.
-I want to continue encouraging some learning over the holidays, so if the forecast is going to be wet, I’ll add in some educational games online.
+I’ll also add some chores that need to be done (I probably need to add a monitory value to these, in order for them to get done!) and on the days were I know little has been organised, I’ll add some trips into the Bored Box on paper, which my kids can choose, if they wish.
+I want to continue encouraging some learning over the holidays, so if the forecast is going to be wet, I’ll add in some educational games too.

 The school holidays are great because you get to spend lots of time with your children.
 The school holidays are difficult because you have to spend so much time with your children.
 Try and get the balance right.
 Do things that you’ll enjoy yourself and it will make spending time with your kids even better.
 But also be aware that you don’t have to spend 100% of the time with them, especially if they are older and don’t need to be supervised all the time.
 It’s good for them to play on their own and to think up things to solve their boredom.
+Being bored is often good as it allows our children to think outside the box and learn to play.
+Try not to give in and allow them screen time every time they are bored.

 Enjoy your Summer,